 From research assignments to staying connected with friends, students heavily rely on the internet for various activities.

-However, with great online opportunities comes the need for caution.
-As students dive into the vast virtual realm, it’s crucial to equip them with the knowledge and tools to ensure their safety and security online.
+As students increasingly rely on the internet, it’s crucial to equip them with the knowledge and tools to ensure their safety and security online.

 Whether you’re a high school student conducting research or a college student navigating social media, these tips will help you make informed decisions and stay protected in the digital landscape.